Skip to main content

 4

-Check the .env file and ensure that FT_NODE_LISTENER_PORT is publicly accessible over both TCP and UDP.
+Check the .env file and ensure that the ports defined with the FT_NODE_LISTENER_PORT and IPFS_SWARM_PORT are publicly accessible over both TCP and UDP.
 Static public IP is required.Ports Availablity Verification’ can help you check if the Swarm will be able to see your node.

 How To Run a Relay Node Alongside an Inference Node